pyxem/pyxem/doc/intro.rst

     :octicon:`code-square;2em;sd-text-info` Reference
     ^^^

-    Documentation of the metadata specification and of the Application Progamming Interface (API), which describe how pyxem functions work and which parameters can be used.
+    Documentation of the metadata specification and of the Application Programming Interface (API), which describe how pyxem functions work and which parameters can be used.

   .. grid-item-card::